 Also of interest is that San Mateo has more people living here who work in computers and math than 95% of the places in the US.

 San Mateo is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 Like elsewhere in America, most people in San Mateo use a private automobile to get to work.
 But notably, a substantial number of San Mateo‘s citizens do make use of public transit in their daily commute, primarily riding the train.
 This helps more people get to work with less air pollution, and require fewer highways to get them there.

 The citizens of San Mateo are among the most well-educated in the nation: 45.41% of adults in San Mateo have a bachelor's degree or even advanced degree, whereas the average US city has 21.84% holding at least a bachelor's degree.

 The per capita income in San Mateo in 2010 was $46,782, which is wealthy relative to California and the nation.
 This equates to an annual income of $187,128 for a family of four.
 However, San Mateo contains both very wealthy and poor people as well.

 San Mateo is an extremely ethnically-diverse city.
 The people who call San Mateo home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of San Mateo residents report their race to be White, followed by Asian.
 San Mateo also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 26.18% of the city’s residents.
 Important ancestries of people in San Mateo include Irish, Italian, English, and Russian.